MicrosoftDocs/powerapps-docs/powerapps-docs/run-app-browser.md

 ms.author: sharik

 ---
-# Quickstart: Run an app in a web browser
+# Quickstart: Run a canvas-based or model-driven app in a web browser
-When you create a canvas-driven or model-driven app, or an app creator shares an app with you, you can run that app in a web browser from the [Dynamics 365](https://home.dynamics.com) Home page, or you can run it on a mobile device.
+When you create a canvas-based or model-driven app, or an app creator shares an app with you, you can run that app in a web browser from the [Dynamics 365](https://home.dynamics.com) Home page, or you can run it on a mobile device.
 In this quickstart, you'll learn how to run an app in a web browser.

 To follow this quickstart, you need a [Microsoft Office 365 subscription](https://signup.microsoft.com/Signup?OfferId=467eab54-127b-42d3-b046-3844b860bebf&dl=O365_BUSINESS_PREMIUM&ali=1) that includes Dynamics 365, and access to a [supported browser and operating system](limits-and-config.md).

 ## Sign in to Dynamics 365
 Sign in to Dynamics 365 at [https://home.dynamics.com]([https://home.dynamics.com).

-## Find the app on the home page
+## Find the app on the Home page
 The Home page may show several types of business apps, but you can find a specific app by typing part of its name in the search box.
 You can also filter the list to show only apps created by a specific source, such as PowerApps or Dynamics 365.
 To do this, click or tap **Filter** and then select the source.

 If you've recently installed the app, it might not immediately appear in the list of apps.
 Click or tap **Sync** to show all of your apps.
 This process may take up to a minute.